Scotland's National Domestic Homicide and Suicide Review Model

 - domestic abuse competent - understanding that abuse can take many forms, recognising the gendered nature of domestic abuse, understanding the impact on victims and children, the complexity of victims’ needs, and understanding how to respond appropriately

-The taskforce will be responsible for the following:
+The taskforce is responsible for the following:

 - overseeing and driving forward work to develop and ensure the timely delivery of a national domestic homicide and suicide review model in line with evidence and best practice that is reflective of the operating context within Scotland